 We welcome all patients, whether they are ‘walk in’, referred to us by their GP, or arrive via ambulance.
 Our wait time to see a doctor is visible both on the Cabrini website and in our waiting area, and is updated every few minutes.

-Our follow up phone call program after each patient is discharged from the ED reflects our dedication to providing high quality care and enhancing patient experience.
+Our follow-up phone call program after each patient is discharged from the ED reflects our dedication to providing high-quality care and enhancing the patient experience.

 Your total emergency account will vary depending upon the treatment(s) you receive on the day.
 The emergency attendance fee is a fixed out-of-pocket cost and applies to all patients including Medicare card and private health insurance holders.
-Unfortunately, this fee is not covered by the government or health funds however, it is necessary for us to be able to continue to offer high quality emergency service to the community.
-In case you require pathology or medical imaging services, some out-of-pocket charges may apply in addition to the emergency attendance fees.
+Unfortunately, this fee is not covered by the government or health funds.
+This fee is necessary for us to be able to offer a high-quality emergency service to the community.
+If you require pathology or medical imaging services, some out-of-pocket charges may apply in addition to the emergency attendance fee.

 The below fee estimates are for eligible Medicare-card holders.